 For Information About Using the Calculator.
-If you have questions about how to use the calculator, first check the Table of Contents, the Subject Index, and "Answers to Common Questions" in appendix A. If you can't find an answer in the manual, you can contact the Calculator Support department:
+If you have questions about how to use the calculator, first check the table of contents, the subject index, and "Answers to Common Questions" in appendix A. If you can't find an answer in the manual, you can contact the Calculator Support department:

 Hewlett-Packard Calculator Support 1000 N.E.
 Circle Blvd.
 Corvallis, OR 97330, U.S.A.

 (503) 757-2004 8:00 a.m. to 3:00 p.m.
 Pacific time Monday through Friday

 For Service.
-If your calculator doesn't seem to work properly, see appendix A to determine if the calculator requires service.
-Appendix A also contains important information about obtaining service.
-If your calculator does require service, mail it to the Calculator Service Center:
+If your calculator doesn't seem to work properly, refer to appendix A for diagnostic instructions and information on obtaining service.
+If you are in the United States and your calculator requires service, mail it to the Corvallis Service Center:

-Hewlett-Packard Calculator Service Center 1030 N.E.
+Hewlett-Packard Corvallis Service Center 1030 N.E.
 Circle Blvd.
 Corvallis, OR 97330, U.S.A.
+(503) 757-2002